DestroyedClone/RiskOfBulletstorm/README.md

 ***
 # Items
 ## Pickups
+Every 50 kills, the game will have a 20% chance to *spawn a random weighted pickup*.
 **Armor**: Destroys itself to block one hit of damage dealing more than 20% health or fatal, and fires a Blank.
-(TODO: SFX) **Blank**: Press a key to activate, destroying all projectiles, stunning and knocking nearby enemies back.
+(TODO: SFX) **Blank**: Press T to activate, destroying all projectiles, stunning and knocking nearby enemies back.
 Consumed on use.
 (TODO: SFX, Visual effect)
 **Key**: Opens a locked chest for free.
 Consumed on use.
-**Spread Ammo**: Spawns a bandolier pack that restores *all* players' cooldowns.
+**Spread Ammo**: Spawns a bandolier pack that restores *all* players' cooldowns and restores one equipment charge to all equipment.

 ## White
-**Cartographer's Rin**g: Upon starting the next stage, 20% chance (+10% chance per stack) of automatically revealing all chests.
+**Cartographer's Ring**: Upon starting the next stage, 20% chance (+10% chance per stack) of automatically revealing all chests.
 **Mustache**: Heal for +10% (+10% per stack) health upon purchasing something.

 ## Green